syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 popupAnnotation.Border.VerticalRadius = 30

-'Set the PDF popup icon.
+'Sets the PDF popup icon.

 popupAnnotation.Icon = PdfPopupIcon.NewParagraph

-'Add this annotation to a new page.
+'Adds this annotation to a new page.

 page.Annotations.Add(popupAnnotation)

-'Save the document to disk.
+'Saves the document to disk.

 document.Save("PopupAnnotation.pdf")